bsamseth/tictacNET/README.md

 ## Plan for the Day

-- Tic-Tac-Toe using tensorflow and keras
+- [ ] Tic-Tac-Toe using TensorFlow and Keras.
-- Solving partial differential equations with tensorflow
+- [ ] Solving differential equations with TensorFlow.